 If there was a video game award for ‘party game of the year’, Starwhal: Just the Tip would be an incredibly strong contender.
 The game has up to four players (or one, with up to three AIs) competing in small arenas, partaking in the form of… deadly dolphins.
 It’s a chaotic, fast-paced, almost always out-of-control party game, with rarely a dull moment.

 After choosing your weapon (keyboard or gamepad), it’s off to the mode selection, which features quite the selection: last man standing (Classic), score-based (Score Attack), king of the hill (Zones) and last but not least, “grab the ball (heart) and run” (Heart Throb).
-I’m not usually one for playing the objective in PvP games like this, so it goes without saying that my personal favorite was Classic, followed by Score Attack.
+I’m not usually one for playing the objective in PvP games like this, so it goes without saying that my personal favourite was Classic, followed by Score Attack.

 In spite of that, since it was for a review, every last mode was still given a thorough playtest, and you better believe that Heart Throb is every bit as chaotic as it sounds.
 Even more so with 4 starwhals(?) in the fray, as the only way to take the ball/heart from the current holder [in Heart Throb], is to pierce its heart (a recurring theme).
 But while it is a case of ‘the more, the merrier’, no matter the mode, the chaotic nature does sometimes make victory and/or defeat feel a bit… random.
 That’s just how it is though, part of the game and such.

 Not like Starwhal: Just the Tip is a genuine eSports candidate anyway, or at least, not in its current form.
-There’s no continuous score tracking, as each match is tallied, the result then cast aside immediately, which is something I found rather odd.
+There’s no continuous score tracking, as each match is tallied, and the result is then cast aside immediately, which is something I found rather odd.
 Party games like this are, in my experience, meant to be enjoyed in lengthy sessions, so an option to set up some kind of multi-round tournament-ish thing would certainly not have gone amiss.
 Might happen in a future update, however, as there are “plans for post-release content updates that will be totally free“.
 Here’s to hoping.